 - It is important that you and your student make a daily school day schedule and have a dedicated working space.
 Students will need pencils, pens, crayons, and paper or notebooks.

 - Your student should be working 4-5 hours a day on school work.
 Although this is a virtual program, your student will be doing a lot of offline work as well.
 Your role as the Learning Coach is crucial for a successful virtual school experience.

 - Attending virtual school is similar to going to school in that students should be working every day and making progress towards mastery.
 It is the Learning Coach's responsibility to enter attendance daily.
 Your teacher can go over how to mark lessons and attendance during your first phone call.

-- Click on the link below to view K12's resources for families.
-You will want to view the "Online School Systems" tab and then choose OLS (K-5) or Online Middle/High School (for 6th graders) to help you get started.
+- While you are waiting for a district decision, you can click on the link below to view K12's resources for families.
+You will want to view the "Online School Systems" tab and then choose OLS (K-5) to help you get started.

 We look forward to working with you and your student.